wp-plugins/calais-auto-tagger/readme.txt

 = How do I use this plugin? =

-Calais Auto Tagger adds a box to your post writing and editing screens with a "Get Tag Suggestions" button.
+Calais Auto Tagger adds a box to your post writing and editing screens with a "Tag Suggestions" button.
 Once you've written your post, click the button and Calais Auto Tagger will analyze your post content and suggest a list of tags.
-Click the plug icon next to a tag to add it to your post's tags.
+Click the plus icon next to a tag to add it to your post's tags.

 == Screenshots ==